BearStudio/lunalink/README.md

 `urlcat` to challenge myself into reimplementing it.
 Some API design are made to simplify my development, I hope it will simplify yours too.

+The library main purpose is to provide utilities to, given a url, extract parameters and replace them with real values.
+No more `Record<string, string>` for your url params!

 ## Features

 - 🤏 Tiny (**2.8 kB** minified + gzipped)